-Drawing Tip: Squint your eyes when you are observing the lighter and darker values of a subject.
+Drawing Tip: Squint your eyes when you observe the lighter and darker values of a subject.

 Keep looking at your reference photo to identify where the darkest darks are and where the highlights are.

-Don’t worry about adding to much detail at this point.
+Don’t worry about adding too much detail at this point.
 The objective is only to add value to the darkest areas.

 Drawing Tips: The darkest areas are where light does not hit.